James Bay Road website

 This is the last fuel available on this road heading west.
 If you're heading west and north to Radisson, the next fuel is 362 km away.
 If you're heading west and south the next fuel is 449 km away at km 381 of the James Bay Road.

-If you're heading east and don't want to stop at Mirage Outfitter for fuel, it is 592 km to the end of the Road at km 582 (Brisay) and back (without 4-wheel drive), or 760 km to the end at km 666 and back (4-wheel drive required).
+If you're heading east and don't want to stop at Mirage Outfitter for fuel, it is 592 km to Brisay at km 582 and back, or 760 km to the end at km 666 and back.

 Km 292